 In this section, we will learn about the ionic equilibrium in ionic solutions.
-Substances in Ionic Equilibrium can be classified into two categories on the basis of their ability to conduct electricity given as under,
+Substances in ionic equilibrium can be classified into two categories on the basis of their ability to conduct electricity.

 Electrolytes in ionic equilibrium can be further classified into strong and weak electrolytes.